WardKhaddour/Tic-Tac-Toe/README.md

 # Tic Tac Toe

-Online Tic Tac Toe Game with private chat between each two players
+Online Tic Tac Toe Game with private chat between each two players all in real time

 ## Install the dependencies